thaykrgl/multi-step-from/README.md

-# Frontend Mentor - News Homepage
+# Frontend Mentor - Multi Step Form

-This is a solution to the [News Homepage on Frontend Mentor](https://www.frontendmentor.io/challenges/news-homepage-H6SWTa1MFl).
+This is a solution to the [Multi Step on Frontend Mentor](https://www.frontendmentor.io/challenges/multistep-form-YVAnSdqQBJ).

 ## Table of contents